Type 73 light machine gun

 The Type 73 is a light machine gun designed and manufactured by North Korea's First Machine Industry Bureau.
 It is used primarily by the Korean People's Army, and via Iran, has been exported throughout the Middle East.
-It has a passing resemblance to the Bren light machine gun.
+It has a superficial resemblance to the Bren light machine gun when loaded with the top-mounted box magazine.

 History

 The Type 73 is based on a 1960s-era Soviet design, most likely the PK machine gun (PKM), although the date of its first production in North Korea is currently unknown.
 The weapon was reportedly seen in the Korean Demilitarized Zone in 2002, when a United Nations Command Military Armistice Commission team told media outlets that North Korean soldiers had set up numerous Type 73s in positions 100 to 400 meters north of the demarcation line.
 The weapons were reportedly removed at the end of each day.

 Due to the North Korean government's policy of secrecy, information on the weapon is hard to obtain.
 One example has been acquired by South Korea.
 North Korean officials were apparently not satisfied with the weapon, and by 1982 they had developed the Type 82 machine gun, which was more directly copied from the PKM's design.
 This seemed to replace the Type 73 in front-line service, as it was seen in use less since the early-1980s, though it was possibly moved to reserve or militia service.
 Many were supplied to Iran during the Iran–Iraq War, and some of these have in turn been supplied to Iranian-backed groups engaged in fighting the Islamic State of Iraq and the Levant (ISIL).

 Since mid-2015, North Korean or Iranian-built copies of belt-fed Type 73s have been seen in use by Iranian-supported militias like the Popular Mobilization Forces, as well as other factions including the Christian Babylon Brigades that acquired the weapons through their alliance against ISIS.
-By early 2016, they were being used in Syria and by Houthi rebels in Yemen.
+Some were also used by the Sarya Ashoura.
+By early 2016, they were being used by Syria and by Houthi rebels in Yemen.

+In 2017, some Type 73s being covertly shipped to Somalia were seized by the French Navy.

+In November 2024, Ukrainian media reported that Russian troops were reported to be using the Type 73.
+In December 2024, an unknown Russian serviceman criticized the Type 73 due to its weight and iron sights.